What is a total reward statement?

 Who are the main providers?

-Most reward consultancies and benefits providers offer a total reward statement (TRS) service, including: Aon Employee Benefits, Benefex, Fair Care, Grass Roots, Hay Group, Jelf Group, Edenred, Mercer, NorthgateArinso, People Value, Personal Group, Reward Gateway, Staffcare, Strait Logics, Thomsons Online Benefits and Vebnet.
+Most reward consultants and benefits providers offer a TRS service, including: Asperity Employee Benefits, Benefex, Buck Consultants, Ceridian, Fair Care, Grass Roots, Hay Group, Jelf Group, Edenred, NorthgateArinso, Personal Group, Staffcare, Strait Logics, Thomsons Online Benefits and Vebnet.

-However, quantifying the value of less traditional benefits, such as workplace training, holiday entitlement and savings made through voluntary benefits plans and salary sacrifice arrangements, may not be straightforward.
+Employers are also trying to quantify the value of less traditional benefits in total reward statements (TRS), such as workplace training, holiday entitlement and the value of savings made through voluntary benefits plans.